amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 We can count the number of records returned by our original `JOIN` query.

-		SELECT COUNT(\*)
+		SELECT COUNT(*)
 		FROM surveys
 		JOIN species
 		ON surveys.species_id = species.species_id

 Notice that this number is smaller than the number of records present in the survey data.

-This is because, by default, SQL only returns records where the joining value is present in the join columns of both tables (i.e. it takes the intersection of the two join columns).
+This is because, by default, SQL only returns records where the joining value is present in the `JOIN` columns of both tables (i.e. it takes the intersection of the two `JOIN` columns).
 This joining behavior is known as an `INNER JOIN` (this term can be used interchangeably with `JOIN`).

 We can also tell the computer that we wish to keep all the records in the first table by using the command `LEFT OUTER JOIN` or `LEFT JOIN` for short.

 > #### CHALLENGE 13
-> Rewrite the join above to keep all the entries present in the `surveys` table.
+> Rewrite the `JOIN` above to keep all the entries present in the **surveys** table.
 How many records are returned by this query?

 Joins can also be combined with sorting, filtering, and aggregation.
-So, if we wanted average mass of the individuals on each different type of treatment, we could do something liek
+So, if we wanted average mass of the individuals on each different type of treatment, we could do something like

 		SELECT plots.plot_type, AVG(survey.weight)
 		FROM surveys